Pahlavi Iran: Human rights

-The rulers of the Imperial State of Iran – Reza Shah Pahlavi and his son Mohammad Reza Pahlavi – employed secret police, torture, and executions to stifle political dissent.
-The Pahlavi dynasty has sometimes been described as an "Imperial dictatorship" or "one-man rule".
-The country enjoyed a brief interlude of democracy from 1941 to 1953.
+During the Pahlavi era, secret police, torture, and capital punishment were utilized frequently to stifle political dissent.
+The dynasty has been described as an "imperial dictatorship" or "one-man rule".
+Although the country enjoyed a brief interlude of democracy after 1941, the Anglo-American backed coup d'etat in 1953 allowed the Shah to consolidate power.

 Corruption

 Manouchehr Ganji led an anti-corruption study group which submitted at least 30 reports in 13 years detailing corruption of high-ranking officials and the royal circle, but the Shah called the reports "false rumors and fabrications".
-Parviz Sabeti, a high-ranking official of SAVAK believed that the one important reason for successful opposition to the regime was the allegations of corruption.
+Parviz Sabeti, a high-ranking official of SAVAK, believed that the one important reason for successful opposition to the regime was the allegations of corruption.